- Table of contents

 2. Provisions for extension

 As an environment for editor extensions, Emacs can be fairly called full-featured; Vim can’t.
-(I’m in a good position to make this statement having written sizable plugins for both editors.)
+(I’m suitably positioned to make this judgement having created sizable plugins for both editors.)

 Rather than write a feature-by-feature comparison, I’ll just list some things Emacs natively supports which Vim does not, or does only poorly: